Convex Hulls of Random Order Types: Introduction

-The \Emph{sign}, $\sgn(p,q,r)$, of a triple $(p,q,r)$ of points on the sphere is the sign, $-1$, $0$, or $1$, of the determinant of the matrix $(p,q,r) \in \RR^{3\times 3}$.
-A bijection $f: S \rightarrow S'$ between finite subsets of the sphere is \Emph{orientation preserving} if $\sgn(f(p),f(q),f(r)) = \sgn(p,q,r)$ for every triple of points in $S$.
-Two affine (resp.\ projective) sets have \Emph{the same affine} (resp.\ \Emph{projective}) \Emph{order type} if there exists an orientation preserving bijection between them.
-An \Emph{affine} (resp.\ \Emph{projective}) \Emph{order type} is the equivalence class of all affine (resp. projective) sets that have the same affine (resp.\ projective) order type.
-The definitions of \emph{labeled} affine and projective are similar: the ordering determines the bijection that is required to preserve orientations.
-It will sometimes be convenient to write a point sequence as $A_{[\lambda]}$, where $A$ is the point set and $\lambda:A \to [n]$, $n=|A|$, the bijection specifying the ordering.
+This division into classes hints at yet another notion of order types, this time for projective point sets.
+Formally, two projective sets have \Emph{the same projective order type} if there exists an orientation preserving bijection between them.
+A \Emph{projective order type} is the equivalence class of all projective sets that have the same projective order type.
+We will represent the class of the affine order types of an affine set $A$ by the projective order type of $A \cup -A$.
+The definitions of \emph{labeled} affine and projective order types are similar: the ordering determines the bijection that is required to preserve orientations.
+It will sometimes be convenient to write a point sequence as $A_{[\lambda]}$, where $A$ is the point set and $\lambda:A \to \{1,2,\ldots,n\}$, $n=|A|$, the bijection specifying the ordering.

-The plane $\RR^2$ together with its orientation function can be mapped to any open hemisphere of $\SS^2$ together with~$\sgn$.
-For example, for the open hemisphere $\SS^2 \cap \{z>0\}$ this can be done by the map

-Hence, the planar order types discussed so far coincide with the affine order types and we, in fact, prove Theorems~\ref{t:avgl} and~\ref{t:avg} for (labeled) affine order types.
-We study affine order types as subsets of projective point sets as shown in \FigRef{f:n5-projective}; this inclusion requires some care and is formalized in Section~\ref{s:hemisets}.
+We take all our points on the origin-centered unit sphere $\SS^2$ in $\RR^3$, except for occasional mentions of the origin $\mathbf{0}$, and restrict our attention to affine and projective sets in general position.
+An affine set is in \Emph{general position} if no three points are coplanar with ${\bf 0}$; a projective set $P$ is in \Emph{general position} if whenever three points in $P$ are coplanar with $\mathbf{0}$, two of them are antipodal.

 Let $S$ be a finite subset of the sphere.
 A \Emph{permutation} of $S$ is a bijection $S \to S$ and a \Emph{symmetry} of $S$ is an orientation preserving permutation of $S$.
 The symmetries of $S$ form a group, which we call the \Emph{symmetry group} of $S$.
 This group determines the relations between labeled and non-labeled order types: two orderings $S_{[\lambda]}$ and $S_{[\mu]}$ of a point set $S$ determine the same labeled order type if and only if $\mu^{-1} \circ \lambda$ is a symmetry of $S$.